devprabal/Adwaita-bananafish/README.md

+# Adwaita-bananafish gnome-shell-theme

+A gnome-shell-theme inspired by the anime [Banana Fish](https://anilist.co/anime/100388/BANANA-FISH/).

-# After making changes to the scss files, compile as -
+## After making changes to the scss files, compile as follows -

 - *Followed directory structure of [Nordic](https://github.com/EliverLara/Nordic/tree/master/gnome-shell)*
 - Use `gulp` to compile, in a similar way as [this, follow steps 1-4 except 3](https://medium.com/@jhinter/setting-up-gulp-to-compile-scss-in-less-than-5-minutes-fee8bea2b68b)